-Are You Moving From or To Tennessee?
+Are You Moving To Tennessee?

 Tennessee is a beautiful spot for retirees to live out their golden years, it’s paired up with Mississippi and Arkansas on the cost of food and necessities.
 Tennessee is the birthplace of blues and home of Elvis Presley, well you’re not alone.
 Its musical roots are what many often associate the volunteer state and the Memphis BBQ, of course, but this southern gem of a state is much more than that found in the southeastern region of the United States map.
 Tennessee has in the recent past been considered one of the best states to live in the country and for good reason.